datacompboy/nrf-katvr-receiver/README.md

 This app aims to implement bluetooth receiver compatible with KatVR's C2/C2+ treadmill sensors.

+## Tested on

+- Seeed Studio XIAO nRF52840

+## Installation on Seeed Stdio XIAO nRF52840 dongle

+- Download binary release package
+- Unpack
+- Attach your Seeed Studio XIAO nRF52840 dongle to usb port and double-press the reset button (left from usb port)
+- Double-click "clone-kat-device.ps1" script to install firmware and write pairing with your sensors.
+- Enjoy!

 ## Features

 - KatVR Sensors BT protocol